adobe/orc/README.md

 # The ORC project

 In addition to the main ORC sources, we try to provide a bevy of example applications that contain ODRVs that the tool should catch.

+ORC was originally conceived on macOS.
+While its current implementation is focused there, it does not have to be constrained to that toolchain.

 ## Building ORC